bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/defineproperty.md

 If a descriptor has neither of `value`, `writable`, `get` and `set` keys, it is treated as a data descriptor.
 If a descriptor has both \[`value` or `writable`\] and \[`get` or `set`\] keys, an exception is thrown.

-Bear in mind that these attributes are not necessarily the descriptor's own properties.
+Bear in mind that these attributes are not necessarily the descriptor’s own properties.
 Inherited properties will be considered as well.
 In order to ensure these defaults are preserved, you might freeze the [`Object`](../object) upfront, specify all options explicitly, or point to [`null`](../null) with [`Object.create(null)`](create).

     // using __proto__
     var obj = {};